 - Templates – You can find an abundance of budget templates online or create your own in MS Office or any program you choose.
 You can print them out for the year, three-hole punch them and keep them in a handy three-ring budget binder.
-You can grab free Microsoft Excel Budget Templates here.
-I am also working on creating a whole bunch of printables for my readers so that you can create your own budget binder.
-You will be able to download them for free!
-So be sure to keep checking back and sign up for my newsletter to be notified when they come out.
+Or you can grab my favorite planner here that not only includes a budgeting binder but also other printables to help organize your life.

 - Handmade – Another method is to simply make a list each month of your budget categories on a piece of paper.
 You might use a composition book to keep your monthly budget organized and accessible.
 This is the easiest way to get started!

 - Spreadsheet – If you prefer pen and paper, but you want the functionality of the software, you might utilize a simple spreadsheet program like Microsoft Excel.
 You can create categories and columns to keep your information organized, and you can copy the information onto next month’s worksheet to make each month’s budget creation quick and easy.
 Once your budget worksheet has been created, print it out, punch it and place it in a three-ring budget binder.
 Want an Excel spreadsheet that’s already created for you?
 Download one from Mint.com here.
 They have a bunch of different options, so you are sure to find one you like.
 Keep reading to find out more about spreadsheets in the next section.